andrewtavis/wikirepo/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

+Please see the [contribution guidelines](https://github.com/andrewtavis/wikirepo/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
+Work that is in progress or could be implemented includes:

 ### Expanding Wikidata

 The growth of wikirepo's database relies on that of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 Through `data.wd_utils.dir_to_topic_page` wikirepo can access properties on location sub-pages, thus allowing for statistics on any topic to be linked to.
 Beyond simply adding entries to already existing properties, the following are examples of property types that could be included: